 - Drag the selected fields to a new card.

 - Hover over the Chart drop zone.

 - Drop the selected fields on Heat Chart.

 You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.

 Heat charts can also be created using View Heat Chart, which is accessed from the Action button under Find answers > How is it distributed?.

 Heat charts are symbolized using graduated colors.

-- The Legend tab can be used to make selections on the chart.
+- Use the Legend tab to make selections on the chart.
 The pop out legend button displays the legend as a separate card on your page.

-- The Style tab changes the color palette and outline color.
+- Use the Appearance tab to change the color palette and outline color.

 The heat chart variables cannot exceed 3,000 unique values per axis.
-If one or both of the variables exceed the 3,000 value limit, a filter, such as a predefined filter, can be used to reduce the size of the dataset.
+If one or both of the variables exceed the 3,000 value limit, a filter, such as a filter widget, can be used to reduce the size of the dataset.